 Schlumbergera bridgesii, commonly known as Christmas Cactus, performs best indoors but also thrives in sheltered areas outdoors in USDA hardiness zones 10 to 12.
-An established Christmas Cactus typically suffers few problems, although some may develop red-tinged foliage as a result of poor growing conditions, infections or inadequate care.
+An established Christmas Cactus typically suffers few problems, although some may develop red-tinged foliage due to poor growing conditions, infections, or inadequate care.

-Cultural stress is one common reason that Christmas Cactus develops red foliage, specifically if the plant is exposed to direct sun in summer or doesn't receive enough water.
-As a tropical forest species, this cactus performs best in partial shade during warm seasons.
-However it prefers full sunlight during midwinter.
-It requires slightly more water than many other cacti and should be irrigated whenever their soil feels dry 1 inch (2.5 cm) below the surface.
+Cultural stress is one common reason Christmas Cactus develops red foliage, specifically if it is exposed to direct sun in summer or does not receive enough water.
+As a tropical forest plant, this cactus performs best in partial shade during warm seasons.
+However, it prefers full sunlight during midwinter.
+It requires slightly more water than many other cacti and should be watered whenever their soil feels dry 1 inch (2.5 cm) below the surface.
 If an established Christmas Cactus develops reddish foliage but otherwise appears healthy, evaluate its light exposure and move if necessary.
-Likewise, adjust the moisture level in the soil and don't allow it to dry out for too long between watering.
+Likewise, adjust the soil's moisture level and not allow it to dry out for too long between watering.

-Red or purple-tinged foliage and wilting are two common symptoms of a magnesium deficiency, which is a common ailment in Christmas Cacti.
+Red or purple-tinged foliage and wilting are two common magnesium deficiency symptoms, a common ailment in Christmas Cacti.
 It occurs mainly during the winter months when feeding and watering are restricted and cold temperatures slow the plant's nutrient uptake.
 The cactus does best in winter at temperatures around 55 to 65 °F (13 to 18 °C).
 Correcting a magnesium deficiency can be done with Epsom salts.
-It normally helps to provide a supplemental feeding of 1 teaspoon of Epsom salts dissolved in one gallon (3.8 l) of water.
+It usually helps provide a supplemental feeding of 1 teaspoon of Epsom salts dissolved in one gallon (3.8 l) of water.
 Pour the mixture into a spray bottle and spritz the tops and undersides of the foliage.
 Reapply the mixture every two weeks until the foliage returns to its original color.

 - Back to genus Schlumbergera